Christmas might be a magical time of year, but sadly, that magic doesn’t mean that your allergies or intolerances will be taking the day off too.

 8. Allow yourself extra time for preparation.

-If you’re planning your own free from Christmas, make sure you allow extra time to cater for everyone’s dietary requirements.
-If you’re avoiding cross contamination, or cooking additional meals for vegans and vegetarians, you’ll appreciate an extra half hour to ensure nobody goes hungry.
-Just make sure you savor every last bite!
+If you’re planning your own free from Christmas, make sure you allow extra time to cater for your (or other people’s) dietary requirements.

 9. Don’t over do it!